-- If you have started a project from scratch as the developer.
-Then you can choose license you wish use and to maintain and have the people funding the project sign a written agreement confirming this.
-Or - If you have based your work or improved on existing work on something that exists under a free licence already.
+- If developer starts a projec t from scratch.
+They can choose license you wish use and to maintain and have the people funding the project sign a written agreement confirming this.
+Or, - If they based their work or improved on existing work on something that exists under a free licence already.

-In the later case, If at all possible, it is preferable to base your work on an existing program that was released under the GNU GPL.
-Care should then be taken to inform the project manager, other third-party developers, funding parties and anyone else internally involved with the project that, ''We're not allowed to release the modified version except under the GNU GPL - any other way would be copyright infringement.", this protective clause works because GPL-only code is only usable in GPL projects.
+In the later case, If at all possible, it is preferable for them to base their work on an existing program that was released under the GNU GPL.
+Care should then be taken to inform the project manager, other third-party developers, funding parties and anyone else internally involved with the project that, "We're not allowed to release the modified version except under the GNU GPL - any other way would be copyright infringement.", this protective clause works because GPL-only code is only usable in GPL projects (12).

-If the eventual product (the software) requires both commercial and free distribution (eg. two different subsets of users), the GNU GPL licence can still be used successfully in both cases -- as long as the sources remain available to both sets of users - and as a consequence of this availability the modification of these sources is explicitly allowed as well as the redistribution.
+If the eventual product (the software) requires both commercial and free distribution (eg. two different subsets of users), the GNU GPL licence can still be used successfully in both cases - as long as the sources remain available to both sets of users - and as a consequence of this availability the modification of these sources is explicitly allowed as well as the redistribution.